 6. Louis Daguerre

-This is a totally fine statue if you simply pass by it without giving it another though, but the more research I’ve done for this list, the more I’ve become disturbed by it.
-Right out front of the Smithsonian Arts and Industries building, the memorial is meant to honor the inventor of the daguerreotype, an early form of photography.
+This is a totally fine statue if you simply pass by it without giving it another thought, but the more research I’ve done for this list, the more I’ve become disturbed by it.
+Right outside of the Smithsonian American Art Museum / National Portrait Gallery, the memorial is meant to honor the inventor of the daguerreotype, an early form of photography.
 Instead, it looks like a woman has decided to display his head on a shelf.
 I know I’m reading too much into it, but it’s goddamn eerie.

 There you are, walking about Rock Creek Cemetery, checking out Upton Sinclair’s grave and minding your own business when BAM you run into the creepiest statue you ever did see.
 Doesn’t it look like she’s reaching out, trying to pull you into an early grave?
 When I came across her, I half expected her to start chasing after my photographer and me.
 And again with those black tears.
 I can’t deal with this shit.
 It’s too much.